AliceWonderMiscreations/CacheInterfaceAPCu/USAGE.md

 ### The Web Application Prefix

-APCu does not provide any kind of namespacing, which means key collisions where two different web applications or the same web application on two different virtual hosts running on the same web server use the same key for different data.
+APCu does not provide any kind of namespacing, which means key collisions are possible when two different web applications or the same web application on two different virtual hosts running on the same web server use the same key for different data.

 Key collisions are bad.
 Not only can they potentially screw up how your application works, but they can potentially leak information.